linode/docs/docs/applications/development/developing-git-github.md

   name: Joseph Dooley
   email: jdooley@linode.com
 description: 'Using Git and Github start to finish.'
-keywords: 'git,dvcs,vcs,scm,gitweb,debian'
+keywords: 'git,dvcs,vcs,scm,gitweb,'
 license: '[CC BY-ND 3.0](http://creativecommons.org/licenses/by-nd/3.0/us/)'
-modified: Wednesday, February 4th, 2015
+modified: Friday, February 6th, 2015
 external_resources:
  - '[Working with the Git Repository](http://docsmith:4567/docs/applications/development/git-source-control-management#working-with-the-repository)'
  - '[GitHub Help Pages](https://help.github.com/)'
 modified_by:
   name: Joseph Dooley
-published: 'Wednesday, February 4th, 2015'
+published: 'Friday, February 6th, 2015'
 title: Developing with Git and Github
 ---

-Git is a version control system, or VCS.
+Git is a version control system, or VCS, a VCS tracks file revisions.
 Github is a website that allows collaboration between developers who use Git.
 With Git and Github, programmers from across the world can share ideas and code in an organized and up-to-date process.

- {: .note }
->
-> This guide is written for a non-root user.
-Commands that require elevated privileges are prefixed with `sudo`.
-If you're not familiar with the `sudo` command, you can check our [Users and Groups](https://library.linode.com/using-linux/users-and-groups) guide.

 ##Install and Configure Git
-The directions below are for a Linode running Debian or Ubuntu.
+The directions below are for Debian or Ubuntu.
 For installation on Mac, Windows, or other Linux distributions, find instructions in the  [Git Source Control Management](/docs/applications/development/git-source-control-management#installing-git) guide.
 While that guide focuses on Git, this guide focuses more on Git with Github.

 1. Install: